dfds/k8s-monitoring/README.md

 For Helm and Tiller, guide can be found in the [DFDS Helm Playbook.](https://playbooks.dfds.cloud/kubernetes/helm.html)

-### Installing Grafana

 First, you must clone repository onto your deployment machine:

 1. `git clone https://github.com/dfds/k8s-monitoring.git`
 2. `cd k8s-monitoring`

-#### Preparing variables
+### Preparing variables

 The deployment scripts requires that you supply 4 parameters:

-NAMESPACE: The Kubernetes namespace of you will be deploying Grafana into.
+`NAMESPACE`: The Kubernetes namespace of you will be deploying Grafana into.

-SLACK_CHANNEL: The handle of the slack channel you wish to receive alerting into.
+`SLACK_CHANNEL`: The handle of the slack channel you wish to receive alerting into.
 By default we suggest your capability slack channel.

-SLACK_URL: The token URL used for creating webhooks into your slack channel, used for alerting.
+`SLACK_URL`: The token URL used for creating webhooks into your slack channel, used for alerting.
 A guide on how to get the URL for your slack channel can be found here:

-ADMIN_PASSWORD: The administrator password you want for your Grafana deployment, this will be saved as a secret in your kubernetes namespace.
+`ADMIN_PASSWORD`: The administrator password you want for your Grafana deployment, this will be saved as a secret in your kubernetes namespace.

-#### Deploying Grafana
+### Deploying Grafana

-##### PowerShell
+#### PowerShell

 Execute the script, giving it parameters like the example below: